SolidLabResearch/Bashlib/README.md

 let dst = ...

 let options = {
-  fetch: Function,                // an (authenticated) fetch function verbose?: boolean,              // log all operations all?: boolean,                  // include .acl resources in the listing interactiveOverride?: boolean,  // Determine which if the file should be overwritten, using CLI noOverride?: boolean,           // don't override files that already exist logger?: Logger                 // Custom logging object, logs are sent to the terminal if this is left empty }
+  fetch?: Function,                // an (authenticated) fetch function verbose?: boolean,               // log all operations logger?: Logger                  // Custom logging object, logs are sent to the terminal if this is left empty

+  all?: boolean,                   // include .acl resources in the listing interactiveOverride?: boolean,   // Determine which if the file should be overwritten, using CLI noOverride?: boolean,            // don't override files that already exist }

 await copy(src, dst, options)